ryancramerdesign/Less/README.md

 # Less parser for ProcessWire

 This is a ProcessWire module wrapper for the [Wikimedia LESS parser](https://github.com/wikimedia/less.php).
 Originally developed by Bernhard Baumrock with additions by Ryan Cramer.
-Requires ProcessWire 3.0.164+.

 ## Requirements